bcgov/how-to-workshops/vault/README.md

  - speak to the challenges we had around dev/test/tools all in nonprod (same var name different value)
  - speak to how we weren't able to separate dev/test into sub catagories like we wanted eg: /nonprod/dev/variable, /nonprod/test/variable

+I've had questions about the DevExchange Vault service and ownership/permissions.
+I can't say I have all the details, but what I've been able to gether is that whomever is the "owner" of the Openshift environment is generally also the "technical contact".
+This same person (or persons) are also owner(s) of the Vault.
+This is typically the person who requested the OC4 "Project Set" (a project set is the OC4 dev/test/prod/tools namespaces).
+Within the Vault service the only people who are able to grant additional permissions is the DevExchange team.
+The owner does not have rights to alter roles.
+Best method to get additional technical resources (eg: Devops Engineers) is to ask the owner to post a request in the [#devops-vault RocketChat channel](https://chat.developer.gov.bc.ca/channel/devops-vault).

+TODO: a note to incorporate somewhere.
+Don't use a hyphen in a "key".
+Vault will accept the value but it's problematic in the openshift templates which shows up as an error in the vault-init container.

 # Usage of the Vault secrets in Openshift.
 When you look at the getting-started-demo you'll see there's already a deployment template the assist.
 The two important parts of this vault demp are:
     annotations